Home » For Teachers » Resource Hub » Know Your Rights

 ICE Online Detainee Locator System

-A tracker by U.S. Immigration and Customs Enforcement (ICE) to search for people in ICE custody
+A tracker by U.S. Immigration and Customs Enforcement (ICE) to search for people in ICE custody.

 Lawyers for Civil Rights Legal Resources